 Vehicle Code Section Provision 3060, 3070 The franchisor attempts to terminate, modify, or refuses to continue the franchise.
 3062(a)(1), 3072(a)(1) The franchisor attempts to establish an additional dealer or relocate an existing dealer within the relevant market area (any area within a radius of 10 miles from the site of a potential new dealership) where the same line-make is already represented.
 3062(a)(2) The franchisor attempts to establish an additional satellite warranty facility or relocate an existing satellite warranty facility within 2 miles of any dealership of the same line-make.
 (Note: there are no comparable provisions for RV dealers.)
 3064, 3074 Disputes relating to the dealer's delivery and preparation obligations, and compensation for such services.
 3065, 3075 Disputes relating to reimbursement for warranty work performed by the dealer.
+3065.4 Disputes relating to a franchisee's retail labor rate or retail parts rate or its franchisor's proposed adjusted retail labor rate or retail parts rate.
+(Note: there are no 2065 1 2076 comparable provisions for RV dealers.)
 3065.1, 3076 Disputes relating to reimbursement for franchisor incentive programs.
+3065.3 Disputes relating to a franchisor's performance standard, 3005.3 sales objective or program for measuring a dealer's sales objective of program for measuring a dealer's sales, service, or customer service performance.
+Disputes relating to whether a franchisor complied with subdivision (g) of Section 11713.13.
+(Note: there are no comparable provisions for RV dealers.)
+1 comparable provisions for its dealers.)